mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

-# Setup Instructions for MongoDB and AWS SageMaker Integration
+# Setup Instructions for MongoDB and Amazon SageMaker Integration

 To configure the first 3 parts of your Digital Twin, please refer to the [Digital-Twins-With-AWS repository](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS).